 In total, we recorded a tax benefit in continuing operations of \$202.0 million in 2008 and \$133.4 million in 2007, and a tax provision in continuing operations of \$29.6 million in 2006.
 For the year ended December 31, 2008, the primary difference between the U.S. statutory rate of 35% and the effective rate on our continuing operations relates to our foreign debt structure, state income taxes and the write-off our goodwill.
 For the year ended December 31, 2007, the primary differences between the U.S. statutory rate of 35% and the effective rate on our continuing operations relates to our foreign debt structure, state income taxes and the write-off our goodwill.
 For the year ended December 31, 2007, the primary differences between the U.S. statutory rate of 35% and the effective rate on our continuing operations relates to our foreign debt structure, state income taxes, a reduction in our Canadian deferred tax liabilities due to an enacted decrease in the statutory income tax rate and the favorable resolution of an outstanding state tax contingency.
-For the year ended December 31, 2006, the primary differences between the U.S. statutory rate of 35% and the effective rate on our continuing operations relates our foreign debt structure, the deduction allowed with respect to income from U.S. production activities, revisions to prior year estimates, the impact of the translation of Canadian operations and a reduction in LP's Canadian deferred tax liabilities due to an enacted decrease in the statutory income tax rate.
-We paid \$17.0 million of cash taxes and received \$141.5 million in cash tax refunds in 2008 and expect to receive \$94.2 million in related refunds from prior years in 2009.
+For the year ended December 31, 2006, the primary differences between the U.S. production activities, revisions to prior year estimates, the impact of the translation of Canadian operations and a reduction in LP's Canadian deferred tax liabilities due to an enacted \$141.5 million in cash tax refunds in 2008 and expect to receive \$94.2 million in related refunds from prior years in 2009.